Get Expert Advice

 Mole Treatments Include:

-A mole is a small coloured spot on the skin which is made up of a cluster of cells known as melanocytes, which are responsible for producing the pigment in your skin.
-Occasionally these melanocytes grow in a cluster instead of being spread out, which results in the formation of a mole.
+A mole is a small coloured spot on the skin which is made up of a cluster of cells known as melanocytes which are responsible for producing the pigment in your skin.
+Occasionally these melanocytes grow in a cluster instead of being spread out which results in the formation of a mole.
 Moles can develop into melanoma skin cancer which is why it is vital they are checked regularly so they can be removed if necessary.
 Depending on their location and position, some moles can cause feelings of self-consciousness and embarrassment.
 Here at Stratum Dermatology Clinics we use safe and effective methods to remove both benign and precancerous moles.

 Alternative names: naevus, nevus, junctional naevus, compound naevus, intra-dermal naevus, congenital melanocytic naevus, halo naevus, atypical naevus, dysplastic naevus, epidermal naevus, naevus sebaceous, naevus lipomatosus superficialis.